Spanish conquest of Iberian Navarre: External intervention in internal affairs

-Navarre had been mired in instability over the throne since the mid-15th century, with Navarre's nobility splitting into two warring factions in the War of the Bands, i.e. the Beaumonts; and the Agramonts.
+Navarre had been mired in instability over the throne since the mid-15th century, with Navarre's nobility splitting into two warring factions in the War of the Bands, i.e. the Beaumonts and the Agramonts.
 This caused ramifications in the Basque Country both within and out of Navarre, and made it susceptible to external meddling.
 In 1461, Navarre was invaded by Castilian troops, resulting in the territorial loss of the Sonsierra, as well as several strongholds, to the Castilians.
-Starting in 1474, Ferdinand II of Aragon, instituted a combination of alliances and military efforts aimed at securing the control of neighbouring kingdoms.
+Starting in 1474, Ferdinand II of Aragon instituted a combination of alliances and military efforts aimed at securing the control of neighbouring kingdoms.
 This included turning Navarre into a de facto protectorate of Castile in 1476.
-However, ambitions over Navarre did not only come from south of the Pyrenees, the Count John of Foix also had aspirations on its crown, based on a Salic Law alien to Navarre.
+Ambitions over Navarre also came from north of the Pyrenees—the Count John of Foix had aspirations on its crown, based on Salic Law alien to Navarre.

 The crown, effectively led by Magdalena of France, Princess of Viana, attempted a difficult diplomatic balance since 1483.
 For its part, King Ferdinand II looked among the magnates of Navarre for allies, finding it in Louis of Beaumont, Count of Lerin, who demanded to rule over Los Arcos and Laguardia.
 He also managed to buy the services of the viceroy Peter of Foix to have the young Queen Catherine married to John, prince of Castile-Aragon.
-Magdalena found the arrangement, removing Peter from office.
+Magdalena discovered the arrangement, removing Peter from office.
 Finally, an arrangement with Alain of Albret paved the road for the young Gascon noble John's accession to the throne of Navarre in February 1484, thwarting again the Aragonese king's plans.
 However, many in Navarre contested the marriage.